min2ha/ukwa-site/content/target/24923/index.en.md

   "subject": null
 }

-# Shane O'Donnell (Cannabis Is Safer Than Alcohol)

 Shane O'Donnell stood as Cannabis Is Safer Than Alcohol candidate for Holborn & St Pancras at the 2015 General Election but was not elected.